IBM Leadership Academy

 The scope

-Improve overall site usability by uncovering the needs of IBM employees across three career personas: Manager, Executive, and Technical Leader.
+Improve overall usability of the IBM Leadership Academy website by uncovering the needs of IBM employees across three career personas: Manager, Executive, and Technical Leader.

-As design lead—and sole designer on the team—I conducted user research and usability testing, developed prototypes, and determined the overall visual direction of the new Leadership Academy website.
+As design lead—and sole designer on the team—I conducted user research and usability testing, created prototypes, and determined the overall UX direction of the new Leadership Academy website.

 I also educated my teammates and our executive stakeholders on the various UX and Enterprise Design Thinking processes necessary to create a product that would not only better serve our users, but also improve business results such as program enrollment rates and Net Promoter Score (NPS).